VDBWRAIR/ngs_mapper/doc/source/upgrade.rst

             git pull

     #.
-Go into your miseqpipeline directory and rerun the setup script
+Go into your ngs_mapper directory and rerun the setup script

         .. code-block:: bash